 That’s not a universal way, it highly depends on the type of data you are looking for.
 But in certain cases, you can find a company that offers sharing data that are generated and could be further used by third-parties — by you.
 Such a partner will collect and label all the essential data and then provide you with it.

-If you are interested in data science consulting, let us known.
+If you are interested in data science services, let us known.

 Using a pre-trained network